 Private hospitals and clinics are more expensive, although the medical services offered are of a high standard.
 Such places mainly offer specialised services or treatments that are not offered by the NHS.

 Regarding pharmacies, most pharmacies in Wales are equipped to offer medical advice for minor ailments.
 Written prescriptions are free and most pharmacies are well-stocked.

 The gorgeous lands of Wales are tempting to many both for tourism and for becoming long term residents.
 Six of its cities have made it into Sunday Times’ Best places to live in 2021, and the country most certainly have planty more to offer depending on what you’re looking for.
-So if you are considering moving house to Wales, reply on Fantastic Removals for a smooth relocation.
+So if you are considering moving house to Wales, reply on Fantastic international movers for a smooth relocation.